taroooyan/bg-wiki/Nano-Operation-Manual.md

 ####15.
 RESOURCES, LINKS, SUPPORT
-repeats on information resources for users of the Safecast bGeigie Nano mobile sensor of ionizing radiation.
+*(repeat on information resources for users of the Safecast bGeigie Nano mobile sensor of ionizing radiation...)*

 The Safecast website http://blog.safecast.org/ has articles, news, notices, API upload and open download of crowd-sourced radiation data and visualized mapping, etc